robotframework/PythonLibCore/docs/PythonLibCore-2.1.0.rst

 .. default-role:: code

-RELEASE NOTES TEMPLATE TODO

-`Python Library Core`_ is a generic component making it easier to create bigger `Robot Framework`_ test libraries.
+The `Python Library Core`_ is a generic component making it easier to create bigger `Robot Framework`_ test libraries.
 Python Library Core 2.1.0 is a new release with with Enum conversion and not providing type hints for bool and None default values.